Learn which trees are growing in your yard with this tree identification scavenger hunt using leaves, tree seeds & free printable clues!

 Adding water to the bottles serves two purposes:

-• first, it keeps the leaves fresh so you can use them for a week or longer without their getting brittle
+• first, it keeps the leaves fresh so you can use them for a week or longer without them getting brittle

 • second, you'll get a nice close-up look at the tree items